 Patterson didn’t care about the accuracy of Benner’s predictions.
 He saw an opportunity in the peaks and troughs of the business cycle.
 Patterson, also, had a few things going for him that worked in his favor: he owned the company outright, he avoided too much debt, and profits weren’t his top priority (he was a cash flow guy).
 It was growth.

 So instead of loading up on debt and squeezing every ounce of profit out of the peak of the cycle, Patterson quietly prepared for a downturn in business.
-And when it finally came, as it always did, he did something his competitors were less willing to do.
+When the recession finally came, as it always did, he did something his competitors were less willing to do.

-He spent more money — in an Amazon.com sort of way — while his competitors cut costs to maintain a profit.
+He spent more money while his competitors cut costs to maintain a profit.
 He improved his product.
 He ramped up advertising.
-And increased sales soon followed.
+An Increase in sales soon followed.

-In other words, he reinvested every penny back into the business.
+In other words, he reinvested every penny back into his business while the competition pinched every penny they could.
 Then the company took market share and grew.
 With each downturn, NCR pulled further away from the competition.

 Of course, since business and investing are one and the same, Patterson’s lesson carries over for investors.